12 Morning Starters to Have a Productive Day at Work

 11. Check email, but do it wisely

-Try to get to inbox zero in that time.
+- Try to get to inbox zero at that time.

-You probably see the point: spend as little time in your inbox as possible as it distracts you from actual work and permits others to set your agenda.
+You probably see the point: spend as little time in your inbox as possible as it distracts you from actual work and permits others to set your schedule.

 12. Put away negative thoughts

 To focus on today’s work, you need to let go of yesterday’s failure.
-Studies show that negative thought affect not only our productivity but also long-term health.
+Studies show that negative thought affects not only our productivity but also long-term health.

-Successful people don’t dwell on past events, unpleasant morning commute or negative thoughts.
+Successful people don’t dwell on past events, the unpleasant morning commute, or negative thoughts.
 Learn to let go and focus entirely on future achievements.

 You can’t change what’s already happened, so stop it from bringing you down.
 Instead, make way for new plans and productive workday.